foundata/guidelines/oci-container-image-guide.md

 3. Commit and review the image's Containerfile, build inputs and `conclear.toml`, including the required platforms, runtime tests and release tags.
 A moving tag such as `latest` belongs in `release.moving_tags`.
-4. Create a protected local release profile outside the image repository, with `ci_context = "omit"`, the documented builder identity, an encrypted local Cosign key and its approved public key.
+4. Reuse the organization's protected release profile for this build trust domain, or create it once outside the image repository, with `ci_context = "omit"`, the documented builder identity, an encrypted local Cosign key and its approved public key.
 Keep the passphrase and Quay credentials in protected files outside the repository as well.
+   Scope writer permissions to the intended repositories where the registry supports it.
+A new image repository does not need a new builder identity or another copy of the signing keys.
 5. Prepare the destination Quay repository and its selective version-tag immutability policy, leaving candidates and moving tags mutable.
 Give the release token the policy-read and candidate-retention permissions described